Potsdam Griebnitzsee station: Since 1990

 Since 1990, the station has been open to the public again.
 With the resumption of traffic between Wannsee and Potsdam on 1 April 1992, the rail platform was restored to service.
 A new platform canopy and a second entrance were built.
 In 2000, the station hall was renovated for about 4.5 million Deutsche Marks.

 Today the station is particularly frequented by students.
 The Babelsberg campus of the University of Potsdam is very close to the station.
 It includes the Institute of Computer Science, the Hasso Plattner Institute, the Economics and Social Sciences Faculty and the Babelsberg film school.

 Operations at the station (apart from the S-Bahn) were very restricted because regional traffic could only utilise a single side platform next to the double-track main line.
 This meant that trains from Berlin to Potsdam could not stop at Griebnitzsee station.
 A second regional platform was originally planned to be built in 2013, but this was delayed several times.
 Finally, the platform went into operation at the timetable change in December 2016.
 Around €3 million was spent on the 140-metre-long platform and installing a lift.

 The station is now a heritage-listed building.

 The station's DS-100 code is BBAB and its station code is 237.

 Train services

-The station is served by the following services:
+In the 2026 timetable the following lines stop at the station: